 While I believe that this techno-populism is a worthy objective, if only because it brings together people of diverse perspective and purpose to engage in the application of technologies, the promotion of such highly abstract ideals often contributes little more than rhetoric and motive to actual design projects.
 Moreover, it stresses democratic participation in technological choice as the principal lesson to be learned from participatory design-but it is not clear that it is practical or desirable to have universal participation in design choice.
 As was mentioned in the previous section, like many modern nations, participatory design only offers representational democracy, and thus introduces the possibility of misrepresentation.
 It would be unnecessary, or even impossible, for everyone who will ever ride a bus to participate in the design of that bus, yet it seems highly desirable to have meetings in which the bus-riding public voices their concerns over routes and schedules.
-The point is not that everyone gets a voice, but that everyone who has engaged the technology and is in a position to assess its usefulness.
+The point is not that everyone gets a voice, but that everyone who has engaged the technology and is in a position to assess its usefulness in their daily practices has the ear of those who have the power to alter its potential usefulness.
 Participatory design researchers themselves stress the virtue of participation, but much of the value of their contribution lies in the consequences of realizing participation-the confrontation of the material and practical implications of their technological artifacts.